-Not many people were expecting real estate sales to boom during the coronavirus pandemic, but that’s exactly what has happened, not just in the northern New Jersey area, but across the U.S. With mortgage rates dropping and sales spiking, many people are wondering when it will end and whether it’s a good idea to buy now.
+Not many people were expecting real estate sales to boom during the coronavirus pandemic, but that’s exactly what has happened.
+Not just in the northern New Jersey area, but across the U.S. With mortgage rates dropping and sales spiking, many people are wondering when it will end and whether it’s a good idea to buy a home during COVID-19.
 Below I’ll tell you more about current real estate trends, tips for buying in the current environment, and when a Passaic County real estate lawyer might be able to help.

 Home Values Rise as Mortgage Rates Drop

-Across the U.S., home values started rising in the vast majority of U.S. metro areas as far back as April and May.
-This was true of many areas across New Jersey, from Atlantic City and Camden to the northern part of the state.
-Part of the continuing boom is due to people fleeing crowded and expensive New York City for more space and cheaper homes.
+Across the U.S., home values started rising in majority of U.S. metro areas as far back as April and May.
+This was true of many areas across New Jersey, from Atlantic City to the northern part of the state.
+Part of the continuing boom is due to people fleeing crowded and expensive NYC for more space and cheaper homes.
 This is even more true as people continue to work from home, with many planning to work remotely for the foreseeable future if not permanently.
 Needless to say, New Jersey’s sprawling lawns and spacious and affordable homes are incredibly appealing during this time.

 While all of this sounds like great news, there are still issues plaguing buyers in this market.
 For one, it has resulted in a very low supply of homes for sale.
 Home sales are also more precarious because usual processes have been significantly slowed by stay-at-home and social distancing recommendations.
-And as new processes arise, legal requirements for contracts have also changed, so it is important to be prepared for a slower-than-usual process and potential legal complications.
+And as new processes arise, legal requirements for contracts have changed, so be prepared for a slower process and potential legal complications.

 Changes to Closing Procedures

 In an era of social distancing, most real estate companies have changed their closing procedures dramatically.
 In-person closings are being limited to only essential participants.
 Title companies are holding curbside closings where escrow officers bring documents that need to be signed to people’s cars.
-In addition, mail-in closings are more common, where buyers and sellers complete documents in advance and have them delivered to the escrow agent on closing day.
+Mail-in closings are more common, where buyers and sellers complete documents in advance and have them delivered on closing day.
 In addition, real estate attorneys are appearing on behalf of their clients during closings.

 In some cases, all of this causes complications for buyers.
 For one, getting closing documents notarized in-person, a key part of the home buying process, can be difficult.
 In response, New Jersey Governor Phil Murphy signed an emergency law, New Jersey Assembly Bill 3909, allowing notaries and authorized officials to temporarily notarize documents remotely.

-For some people this has been incredibly convenient, but buyers will want to talk to their real estate lawyer to ensure that this remains an option.
-It is also crucial to remember that legal conditions must be met for the notarization to be considered valid, and this can be tricky because the process is still new.
-In many cases, a Passaic County real estate attorney can help ensure that all closing documents are valid and submitted on time.
+For some this is incredibly convenient, so buyers will ask their real estate lawyer to ensure this remains an option.
+It's also crucial to remember legal conditions must be met for the notarization to be considered valid.
+This can be tricky because the process is still new.
+In many cases, a NJ real estate attorney can help ensure all closing documents are valid and submitted on time.

 Delays in Purchase and Sale Agreements